davidstevenrose/Find-A-Group/README.md

 2. Select the "Download ZIP" option
 3. Extract the ZIP folder
 4. In the extracted folder, run the file named "Find-A-Group.jar"
+5. Once the program is running, start by creating an account and logging in.